SylviaRemington/intro-to-mongoose-lab/README.md

 You’ll type answers to prompts in the terminal, and the program handles the rest, making it easy to manage customers without needing to understand the complex coding details behind it.

-🟢 GOAL:
-You want your app to:
-Connect to the database
-Show the menu
-Let you pick an action

-Also here is further information for me:
-✅ What the Files Are Doing
-File	        What it Does
-app.js	        Main program: shows menu, takes input, runs actions customer.js	    Defines what a customer is (name, age) .env	        Stores your MongoDB connection info